+Expats living in Russia may find that opening an international offshore account is the best way to manage their finances.
 There are various benefits of offshore banking for expats.
 Modern offshore banking isn’t the secretive, shady practice that some claim; instead there are high levels of customer protection and a range of different investment funds on offer.
 If you’re considering banking offshore, you should always seek the advice of a financial adviser as to the best investment options for your circumstances.

-Offshore savings accounts are available in a range of currencies, and are usually geographically portable.
+Offshore savings accounts are available in a range of currencies and are usually geographically portable.
 Some savings accounts, however, require large deposits upon opening.
 Russian investors typically based their offshore accounts in Cyprus until 2013, when its financial system crashed and hit Russian investors.
-Now, popular offshore investment locations include Luxembourg, Singapore and the British Virgin Islands.
+Now, popular offshore investment locations include Luxembourg, Singapore, and the British Virgin Islands.
 Read an expat’s guide to offshore banking.

 - Exchange rate: Obmenny kurs / обменный курс

 - Exchange bureau: Obmenny punkt / обменный пункт